trust-mfn-berlin/animals-as-objects/vault/story.silkworms.md

 </figure>

-Completely unbeknownst to the city administration and the tree register, in contrast, is the white mulberry tree on Habersaathstraße, which might have been planted at the Agricultural University for teaching purposes.
+Completely unbeknownst to the city administration and the tree register, in contrast, is the white mulberry tree on Invalidenstraße, which might have been planted at the Agricultural University for teaching purposes.
 It might have had a connection to the procurement of the model of a [[papier mâché silkworm|material.silkworm-in-papier-mache]] from the workshop of the Parisian modeller Louis Auzoux.[^20] It stands to reason that the actual tree and the caterpillar model were acquired at the same time, and that silkworms were possibly kept as well to observe and to teach students about the insect’s diet, upkeep, and reproduction.
 We cannot know for sure, because although the tree still bears witness, it cannot tell us its whole story.

 [^1]: My thanks go to Viola Richter, Sandra Miehlbradt, and Ferdinand Damaschun (all Museum für Naturalkunde Berlin), Gerhard Scholtz (Zoological Teaching Collection of the Humboldt-Universität zu Berlin), Sabine Graefe (Thaer Museum Möglin), and Wolfgang Bokelmann (formerly of the Thaer-Institut of the Humboldt-Universität zu Berlin) for providing me with information, as well as to Sofie Fingado and Estela Braun Carrasco for their help researching.